-Mayo Clinic neurosurgeons use computer-assisted techniques to treat brain tumors and other lesions with precisely focused beams of radiation using stereotactic radiosurgery.
+Mayo Clinic neurosurgeons use computer-assisted techniques to treat brain tumors, arteriovenous malformations and other lesions with precisely focused beams of radiation using stereotactic radiosurgery.

 - Stereotactic radiosurgery.
 American Association of Neurological Surgeons. http://www.aans.org/Patient%20Information/Conditions%20and%20Treatments/Stereotactic%20Radiosurgery.aspx.
 Accessed Oct.
 4, 2013.